tandasat/WinIoCtlDecoder/README.md

 WinIoCtlDecoder
 ===============

-IDA Pro and Hex-rays Decompiler plugins which decode a Windows Device I/O control code into DeviceType, FunctionCode, AccessType and MethodType.
+An IDA Pro plugin which decodes a Windows Device I/O control code into DeviceType, FunctionCode, AccessType and MethodType.

 Installation
 -----------------
-Copy all files in a /plugins directory to a (IDA)/plugins directory.
-Files should be located like this:
+Copy the Python file in a /plugins directory to a (IDA)/plugins directory.
+It should be located like this:

     C:\Program Files (x86)\IDA 6.x\plugins\WinIoCtlDecoder.py
-                                          \WinIoCtlDecoder.plw
-                                          \WinIoCtlDecoder.p64

 Usage
 -----------------
 1. Select an interesting IOCTL code in the disassemble window.
 2. Hit Ctrl-Alt-D or select Edit/Plugins/Windows IOCTL code decoder

-You also can call 'winio_decode' function directly from the Python CLI window, and when you are using Hex-rays Decompiler, you will see 'Decode as an IOCTL code' menu in a context-menu of a Pseudo window.
+You also can call 'winio_decode' function directly from the Python CLI window.

 The result will be printed in the Outout window.